5 Best Digital Therapeutics for December 2025

 Risk Factors

-- Negative ROIC indicates room for capital efficiency improvements
+- Negative ROIC of 1.7% indicates marginal capital efficiency despite positive cash flow

 Stock #5: BrainsWay Ltd. (BWAY)